Clinical trials for the new swine flu vaccine have turned up no "red flags," U.S. health officials said on Friday.

 On Friday, the World Health Organization warned that the global spread of swine flu will endanger more lives as it speeds up in coming months and governments must boost preparations for a swift response.

-Video: Ready for swine flu at work?
 WHO's Western Pacific director Shin Young-soo predicted there will soon be a period of further global spread of the virus, and most countries may see swine flu cases double every three to four days for several months until peak transmission is reached, said

 "At a certain point, there will seem to be an explosion in case numbers," Shin told a symposium of health officials and experts in Beijing.
 "It is certain there will be more cases and more deaths."

 WHO has declared the swine flu strain a pandemic, and it has killed almost 1,800 people worldwide through last week.
 International attention has focused on how the pandemic is progressing in southern hemisphere countries such as Australia, which are experiencing winter and their flu season.